What to know about healthy and unhealthy carbohydrates

 This doesn’t mean you can’t eat foods that contain low-quality carbs.
 If you pair them with high-quality carbs and plan your meals carefully, you should be able to enjoy them occasionally.

-You may also want to be on the lookout for sugar alcohols, a type of sweetener that often appears in foods otherwise labeled “sugar-free,” “no-sugar added,” or “reduced-calorie.”
+You may also want to be aware of sugar alcohols, a type of sweetener that often appears in foods otherwise labeled “sugar-free,” “no-sugar added,” or “reduced-calorie.”
 Sugar alcohols provide fewer calories than regular sugar, but they’re not entirely calorie-free.
 (Despite their name, they contain no alcohol.)

-You can sleuth whether a packaged food contains sugar alcohols by looking for ingredients ending in “-ol” on the label.
+You can identify whether a packaged food contains sugar alcohols by looking for ingredients ending in “-ol” on the label.
 Common examples include maltitol, mannitol, sorbitol, xylitol, and erythritol.

-Since sugar alcohols are technically carbohydrates—albeit chemically-adjusted and derived from plant foods—they do hold the potential to raise blood glucose levels, particularly if eaten in excess.
-In short, just as you would with foods made with added sugars, it’s important to consider the overall carb content of foods that contain sugar substitutes.
+Since sugar alcohols are technically carbohydrates—although chemically-adjusted and derived from plant foods—they can potentially raise blood sugar levels, particularly if eaten in excess.
+Just as you would with foods made with added sugars, it’s important to consider the overall carb content of foods that contain sugar substitutes.

-One reason to go easy on sugar alcohols?
-They may cause gastrointestinal distress—such as cramps, bloating and gas—for some people.
+Sugar alcohols may also cause gastrointestinal distress—such as cramps, bloating and gas—for some people.

 Article sources open article sources